OpenTransfr/Core/docs/index.rst

 Repeat charging
 ---------------

-As payments are always 'pushed', companies loose the ability to charge consumers unknown amounts at seemingly random times.
-This is replaced with subscriptions; essentially the equivelant of having a standard API for creating standing orders which can vary in value and occur at relatively complex intervals.
+As payments are always 'pushed', companies lose the ability to charge consumers unknown amounts at seemingly random times.
+This is replaced with subscriptions; essentially the equivalent of having a standard API for creating standing orders which can vary in value and occur at relatively complex intervals.
 Most importantly, they are always known by your bank.
-Goodbye horific credit card data leaks and hello payment certainty.
+Goodbye horrific credit card data leaks and hello payment certainty.

 Reference Implementations
 -------------------------